KushajveerSingh/KushajveerSingh.github.io/src/content/docs/internal/project_ideas.md

 -   Add an option to further compress the output using popular compression techniques and show the output size comparison using various all the comparison options.
 -   Use DOM analyzer, to test the effectiveness of the minifier, in terms of `querySelector` performance, number of nodes, and other relevant stuff.
 -   For removing optional closing tags, one situation that comes to my mind is people modifying HTML from JS.
 Using `.innerHTML` to access HTML, would produce HTML without closing tags in production, which would be different from development, since the closing tags would be enforced through the linter.
+-   Run the browser parser to generate HTML for the minified HTML and the original HTML, and it should be the same.

 ### Formatter